0xadri/notes-js/__html.md

 Background images are not used to be only in the background.
 This is because there are things you can only do with background images that you can't do with the usual <img> element.

-You want to use CSS sprites technique if you use many background images on your website.
+You can use CSS sprites technique if you use many background images on your website.

-SpriteMe.org - generates sprite images for you

 A background image never extends outside its element.